View Document Text

 will be attained.
 By nature, investment in a hedge fund is speculative and suitable only for the investor who

 is aware of the risks involved.
-The following are certain risks discussed within the context of hedge fund

-Hedge Fund Trading is Speculative and Volatile - Prices are highly volatile and a hedge fund’s trades are
+Hedge Fund Trading is Speculative and Volatile: Prices are highly volatile and a hedge fund's trades are

 purely speculative.
 No assurance can be made that such speculative trading will result in a profit or will not